Central Wall Area Rock Climbing

 The tallest region of the wall, roughly in the center-right region of the Upper Town Wall.
 The main trail ends at the left side of this wall, near the base of the Davis-Holland route, and just left of a large boulder-talus field.

 From the Lower Wall parking, follow the train tracks to the GM area.
 Walk right past the start of GM and follow the obvious path uphill to the base of the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Central Wall Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Central Wall Area:

 Featured Route For Central Wall Area

 Lovin' Arms 5.10b/c 6b 20 VII 20 E2 5b WA